valentingavran/anglify/apps/docs/src/assets/pages/components/dialog.md

 You can close the dialog from outside by using the `takeUntil` operator and a `Subject`.
 <app-code-example component="dialog" example="close-from-outside"></app-code-example>

+### Use with template

+It is also possible to pass a `TemplateRef` to the `DialogService`.
+However, a separate dialog component should always be preferred.

+Note that you cannot style the contents of the `TemplateRef` because the dialog is inserted into the body.
+<app-code-example component="dialog" example="from-template"></app-code-example>

 ## API

 ```typescript